 This kids' favourite, often advertised as being made exclusively from 100% breast meat, isn't always what it seems.
 Known technically as a 'comminuted meat product', which means it's reformed from tiny fragments, the soft bites commonly hover around 50% actual meat content.
 Worryingly, a US study found levels of actual lean muscle are often much lower.
 The fried, bleached wheat coating is high in refined vegetable oil, another ultra-processed ingredient.

 The refined and degraded seed oils in nuggets – and many UPFs – are a particular problem.
-"Omega 3 is a great anti-inflammatory," says Dr Williams.
+"Omega 3 is a great anti-inflammatory," says Dr Williamson.
 "But oils in ultra-processed foods tend to be very low in omega 3 and high in omega 6.
 Again, it's a displacement thing: you're losing the oil you really need in your diet and getting too much of a different one."

 You know you're in trouble with a jar of mayonnaise when starch appears higher up the ingredients list than egg.
 But then, creating a spoonable thick emulsion without the classic constituents of oil and yolk is a conundrum.
 Food technicians have cracked it by using gums and starches to magically make water and a few flavourings feel oily in your mouth.